 After adding the derived MV as the candidate, the encoder will choose from the MV predictor, the zero MV, the proposed 3D MV, and the MV from the partition 2Nx2N using rate-distortion optimization to determine the center of the search range.
 If the proposed 3D MV is with the smallest rate-distortion (R-D) cost and chosen as the start point, it will be more probable for the encoder to find the corresponding block in the reference frame thus can provide a significant performance improvement.

-Auxiliary patch information compression
+Atlas (Auxiliary patch information) compression

 The following metadata is encoded/decoded for every patch: